zabir-nabil/MEC-Workshop-2k17/Problems/Day 1/README.md

 ![Graph](https://preview.ibb.co/mH24Dw/done.png)

- Kirito has "Solid state physics" class @ 8 o'clock, Now he has many options.
+ Kirito has "Solid state physics" class @ 8 o'clock :clock8:, Now he has many options.
 He can either go to pocketgate or maingate for having breakfast, then can go to class.
-(Or he can sleep and miss the class)
+(Or he can sleep and miss the class! :sleeping: )

  There's a road between his home and pocketgate which takes *t1* time to traverse, his home and maingate which takes *t2* time, pocketgate and maingate which takes *t3* time, maingate and class which takes